 First a quick definition.
 An ADC is an event which utilises a range of interventions to identify the degree to which prospective candidates display the competencies and behaviours required for a particular role.
-Typically an Assessment Centre will include ability testing, case studies, group activities, interviews, presentations, psychometric testing (SalesPathways use their own proprietary, certified instrument, containing the normative data of over 10,000 salespeople), role play simulation, and written exercises.
+Typically an Assessment Centre will include ability testing, case studies, group activities, interviews, presentations, psychometric testing (we use our own proprietary, certified instrument, containing the normative data of over 10,000 salespeople), role play simulation, and written exercises.

 A Development Centre assumes the people are fit for current role, but would benefit from further development.
 Here, the output isn’t a role offer but a personalized development plan.
 Both require a pool of candidates to make work.